briancaffey/verbose-equals-true/vuepress/docs/guide/project-setup/README.md

 The last command will create a new branch `develop` from the `master` branch.

-When we crete new branches, we will branch from the `develop` branch.
+When we create new branches, we will branch from the `develop` branch.

+### Django Project Setup

 Let's follow along with the [official Docker tutorial](https://docs.docker.com/compose/django/) for creating a Django/Postgres application.